becketalservices/beas-cnx-cloud/docs/AWS/chapter1.md

 ```

+Record the arn of the created EKS Cluster.
+You need it later.

 Check the output of the command.

 To check the current status of your cluster and wait until it is created: